overlay image

 Why UCD Arts & Humanities?

 UCD Arts & Humanities is Ireland’s leading centre for research, creative practice and innovation.
 We offer a first-class education in a broad spectrum of disciplines as well as the chance to pursue your interests and develop your profile in a wide range of co- and extra-curricular activities.
+We are ranked 39 for English Literature & Language and in the top 100 for History and Performing Arts in the QS World University Rankings by Subject 2023.

-Our courses provide opportunities for study abroad, internships, research and project work and our unrivalled choice of subjects can be studied in three distinct BA degrees: Humanities (DN530), BA Modern Languages (DN541) and BA Joint Honours (two subjects, DN520).
+Our courses provide opportunities for study abroad, internships, research and project work and our unrivalled choice of subjects can be studied in three distinct BA degrees: BA Humanities (DN530), BA Modern Languages (DN541) and BA Joint Honours (two subjects, DN520).

 Skills, Employability & Careers